getreu/tp-note/doc/source/tp-note--manpage.md

 When '`<path>`' is a directory and the clipboard is not empty, the clipboard's content is stored in the variable '`{{ clipboard }}`'.
-In addition, if the content is a hyperlink in markdown format, the hyperlink's name is stored in '`{{ clipboard_linkname }}`', and its url in '`{{ clipboard_linkurl }}`'.
+In addition, if the content is a hyperlink in Markdown format, the hyperlink's name is stored in '`{{ clipboard_linkname }}`', and its url in '`{{ clipboard_linkurl }}`'.
 The new note is then created with the '`tmpl_clipboard_content`' and the '`tmpl_clipboard_filename`' templates.
 Finally, the newly created file is